Austin U Visa/VAWA Lawyer

 the certification to determine whether your U Visa should be granted.

 U visa benefits are important because they provide eligible victims of

-a crime with nonimmigrant status for a period of four years.
-This allows
+- Nonimmigrant status for a period of four years: this allows you to temporarily

-you to temporarily remain in the U.S., usually for up to 4 years.
-As a
+remain in the U.S., usually for up to 4 years.

 Applying for the U Visa